seanrcollings/venture/README.md

 # Venture

-A Rofi / Wofi menu to open projects and files in your favorite editor!
+A Dmenu / Rofi / Wofi menu to open projects and files in your favorite editor!

 ## Installation

+### Dependancies
+Venture supports three UI providers: dmenu, rofi, and wofi.
+It is expected that you have the one you intend to use installed.

 Clone the project.
 And install with

 ```